Dance Artist

 Performance & Collaboration

-Her performance career includes work with Ballet Nacional de Cuba, San Francisco Ballet, Evergreen City Ballet (USA), Chrissie Parrott Dance Company (Australia), and The Aboriginal Peoples Television Network – Big Soul Productions.
-She toured Southeast Asia with choreographer Robert Gulliam and has shared the stage with Margie Gillis, Emily Molnar, and Crystal Pite.
+Her performance career spans work with Ballet Nacional de Cuba, San Francisco Ballet, Evergreen City Ballet (USA), Chrissie Parrott Dance Company (Australia), and Big Soul Productions for the Aboriginal Peoples Television Network.
+She has toured throughout Southeast Asia with choreographer Robert Gulliam and has had the honour of sharing the stage with extraordinary artists such as Margie Gillis, Emily Molnar, and Crystal Pite.

 Choreography & Direction